mattgonley/YoutubeDowloader/README.md

 * MIT License

 ## Warning
-Downloading youtube videos is aginst YouTubes Terms of service.
+Downloading youtube videos is against YouTubes Terms of service.
 As such use of this code carries a risk.
 This was created for fun, and definitelly not to download youtube videos.
 If one chooses to use it to download videos, a VPN may not be a bad idea.

 ##
 * If their is features one would like added, feel free to comment and its possible I will add it when I have the time